team-proteus-mc/.github/profile/readme.md

 # Welcome to Team Proteus

-We are a small survival Beta Minecraft server with plugins, custom client, custom server and custom launcher.
+We are a small survival Minecraft server with plugins, custom client, custom server and custom launcher.

 Please join our Discord server here: [https://discord.gg/eKemcyUKwR](https://discord.gg/eKemcyUKwR)